UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Access-Latency
     The cycle latency of L1 cache access.

+Cache-Line-Width
+    The size of an L1 cache line in bytes.

 Exclusive
     If set to true, only one type of memory access (read or write) can be performed per cycle.